Getting started with Serverless AI endpoints: Deploy an nginx server with authentication

 <Tab title="Web console">

 2. Click the endpoint name to open its details.
-In the **Network** section, copy the public IP address.
+Wait until the endpoint is running.
+Then copy its managed HTTPS URL (`https://...`) from the **Public endpoints** field.

 3. In a terminal, send a request to the endpoint: